cu-asl/ddpg-car-2021/README.md

 Installed GPU: Only NVIDIA supports CARLA so AMD is not allowed.
 Also, 8.0 GB-RAM GPU is recommended.
 (Even though, I used the 4.0 GB one but still works fine.)

+**Installation**
-You also need the CARLA simulator v0.9.12 (I don't recommend using the versions below this because there are major changes in every version.
+You need the CARLA simulator v0.9.12 (I don't recommend using the versions below this because there are major changes in every version.
 Moreover, if you want to use a higher-version one, there are also risks that some further changes might affect the code.)

 **CARLA (All versions)**: https://github.com/carla-simulator/carla/releases

-Then you need Python 3.7 (This project used Python 3.7.9, but 3.7.x also work fine.)
+You also need Python 3.7 for this project.
+(I used Python 3.7.9, but 3.7.x also work fine.)

 **Python 3.7.9**: https://www.python.org/downloads/release/python-379/